-It is compatible up to RimWorld version 1.2, as well as the Royalty expansion, although for versions of the game past 1.0 you’ll also need the Harmony mod installed, which is a C# library that underpins a lot of post-early access RimWorld mods.
+It is compatible up to RimWorld version 1.3, as well as the Royalty and Ideology expansions, although for versions of the game past 1.0 you’ll also need the Harmony mod installed, which is a C# library that underpins a lot of post-early access RimWorld mods.

 This is co-op mod, so you can’t set up rival colonies or attack each other, but it DOES support RimWorld’s ability to run multiple colonies at once, so if you go down that route you can divide the different sites between you and keep multiple settlements running at once.
 The game can also handle desyncing each settlement running at their own pace, with a separate instance of the RimWorld simulation running to keep everything in check.

 You can have technically an infinite number of players playing together, but the mod creators recommend you do no more than eight people at once.

 This information has been pulled from the official mode website, but you can also consult this YouTube video for help as well:

 - Create a single player world, choose what colonists and landing site you want, and wait until your colonists get out of their pods